nfdi-de/section-metadata-wg-onto/recommendations/D_Development_Best_Practices/README.md

      particular requirement may be ignored for ontologies that are not expected to fit within the set of OBO ontologies.
 However, the point stands that a commonly agreed upon annotation property should be used to provide the definitions – if not IAO:0000115, then maybe [skos:definition](http://www.w3.org/2004/02/skos/core#definition).
-   - It is furthermore recommended that definitions be annotated with source informations.
+   - It is furthermore recommended that definitions be annotated with source information.
 7. **Consistent use of relations and annotations** – The terminology should use relations (object properties) ideally coming from a single unified source, that is commonly used by other terminologies of the field.
 Likewise for annotation properties.
-   - This is derived from OBO Foundry Principle #7, which mandates the use of relation from OBO's Relation Ontology (RO), but RO might not be suitable for all terminologies outside of OBO.
+   - This is derived from OBO Foundry Principle #7, which mandates the use of relation from OBO's Relation Ontology (RO), but RO might not be suitable for all terminologies outside OBO.
 8. **Documentation** - The owners of the terminology should strive to provide as much documentation as possible.
    - OBO Foundry principle #8